wavebeem/wavebeem.com/src/blog/2025/review-cobalt-core/index.md

 ## How I played it

-I loved playing Cobalt Core.
+I loved playing Cobalt Core (2023).
 Like Balatro, I primarily played this one "co-op" style on the couch with my partner, [Ash](https://ash.fish/).

 It took us around 40 hours as recorded by Steam, but much of that time was discussing strategy out loud or me getting up to cook dinner and leaving the